jina-ai/GSoC/README.md

 #### Project Description

-Recently, large language models (LLMs) have gained attention for their ability to generate text to solve various tasks, such as question-answering, reading comprehension, and coding.
+- Recently, large language models (LLMs) have gained attention for their ability to generate text to solve various tasks, such as question-answering, reading comprehension, and coding.
 However, most of these models are quite large, and deploying them requires certain technologies to be in place to enable scalability when using GPU resources.
 We aim to assess the capability of deploying such models with Jina and explore what integrations we can build with the existing ecosystem to enable LLM inference using the Jina stack.

 #### Expected outcomes
-Jina is ready to be used to deploy and scale LLM to build Generative applications in a cost-efficient manner
+- Jina is ready to be used to deploy and scale LLM to build Generative applications in a cost-efficient manner

-### * 4️⃣ Project idea 4: Build Executor (model) UI in jina*
+### *Project idea 4: Build Executor (model) UI in jina*

 | info             | details                                                  |
 | ---------------- | -------------------------------------------------------- |